 The location sets your tone for the sharing of information and the building of your relationship with clients.
 The experience should be viewed through the eyes of the client and a hospitable and private environment should be created.
 Discussing confidential and personal health info needs to be in the strictest confidence and taken very seriously with all clients.
-Some clients may care less, but all should be treated the same in order to have a warm and welcoming atmosphere.
+Some clients may care less, but all should be treated equally to have a warm and welcoming atmosphere.

 Introduction and Consultation Agenda Review

-Warm welcomes for the client when you first see them along with shaking hands and smiling and engaging in light conversation will put the client in a good mood.
-If you also define the structure of the appointment, you will lessen the anxiety that a potential client might have regarding this session.
-It can also allow the clients to give their concerns and feeling that make them uncomfortable regarding everything.
+Warm welcomes for the client when you first see them; shaking hands and smiling and engaging in light conversation will put the client in a good mood.
+If you also define the appointment structure, you will lessen a potential client’s anxiety regarding this session.
+It can also allow the clients to express their concerns and feelings that make them uncomfortable.

 Components of the Consultation

 These depend entirely on your health club or organization.

 Before joining a business relationship, this reviews the client’s and the trainer’s expectations.
 A good thing to include here is the cancellation or no show ramifications for the parties.
 This allows a good mutual understanding.